Franco-Columbian: Elementary and secondary

 French language schools were first established by Roman Catholic missionaries in the mid-19th century, although they were later displaced by English-language schools in the 1850s.
 Elementary and secondary French language schooling was not publicly funded in British Columbia until 1978, when the provincial government established the Programme cadre de français, which provided for French first language classes within an English school board.
 The province's public French language school system was split from the English school boards in 1995, and amalgamated into a single independent school board, the Conseil scolaire francophone de la Colombie-Britannique.
 French-language rights for resident elementary and secondary school students in Canada, including British Columbia, is afforded through Section 23 of the Canadian Charter of Rights and Freedoms.

 Conseil scolaire francophone de la Colombie-Britannique presently operates 40 schools throughout the province.
 Most schools operated by the school board are housed in their own facilities, although several schools share facilities with their English-language counterparts.
 During the 2016–17 academic year, there were nearly 6,000 students enrolled in British Columbia's public francophone elementary and secondary school system.
 In addition to public elementary and secondary school, a number of private schools also operate with French as the primary instructional language.
 The province hosts an active chapter of Canadian Parents for French (BC-Yukon Branch).

 Post-secondary

-British Columbia has one French-language post-secondary college, the publicly-funded Educacentre College, with campuses in Prince George, Victoria, and Vancouver.
+British Columbia has one French-language post-secondary college, Educacentre College.
+The private college operates campuses in Prince George, Victoria, and Vancouver.

 There is no francophone or bilingual (in English and French) university in British Columbia.
 Simon Fraser University does offer five degree programmes that can be completed entirely in the French language, although the university as a whole is considered an anglophone institution.